CohortOne/SummativeProject/Team 1/readme.txt

    in the modal in n Customers.html.
 4. Customer.html, Vehicles.html: use of class="" to color tables.

+carDate 03-01.zip
+2021-03-01:
+1. CustomerController.java:
+   - Added method to un-pin Vehicle.
+This function was overlooked earlier.
+2. Hires.html:
+   - added button to invoke generation of invoice in PDF format.
+3. HiresController.java:
+   - added method to generate invoice in PDF format.
+   - enhanced method computeFee to add billing details to the PDF invoice.
+4. pom.xml:
+   - added dependency for PDF generation.

 Application is able to fully function.
 Further enhancement needed: